NetLogo/NW-Extension/README.md

 observer: [(agentset, 0 turtles) (agentset, 0 links)]
 ```

-But if you set construct new agentsets and set the context to them, your new agents will be there:
+But if you construct new agentsets and set the context to them, your new agents will be there:

 ```
 observer> nw:set-context turtle-set turtles link-set links